Search Site

 In fact, between 1996 and 2007, the MTA paid $1.1 billion in settlements for incidents ranging from personal injury to property damage.
 Common public transit accidents include being hit by buses or trains, suffering amputations, falls, electrocution, and burns from contact with subway tracks.

 Yes, you can sue a public transportation company, but municipal institutions have a certain amount of legal protection.
 One major difference between filing a personal injury claim against a private company versus a claim against a municipality, or government agency, is the statute of limitations.
 Generally, in New York, a plaintiff has three years from the date of injury to file a personal injury claim.
 But when suing a government agency, you must file a Notice of Claim with that agency within 90 days of the injury.
 This gives the agency in question 30 days to request a pre-suit hearing and begin settlement negotiations.
 If you choose to pursue further legal action, you have only one year and 90 days from the date of the injury to file a lawsuit.
-To ensure that your personal injury or wrongful death claim is filed within New York State’s stringent time limits, it is recommended that you consult a qualified auto accident attorney as soon as possible.
+To ensure that your personal injury or wrongful death claim is filed within New York State’s stringent time limits, it is recommended that you consult a qualified personal injury attorney as soon as possible.

 First, you have to determine whether the mode of transportation you were on at the time of the injury was public or private.
 If you were injured in a yellow cab or while taking a car service, you would be dealing with a private company, and would need to file against that company.